kbastani/event-sourcing-microservices-example/README.md

 ORDER BY mutualFriends DESC
 ```

 Using Spring Data Neo4j, each of these queries can be mapped to repository methods that make it easy to do something that would otherwise be very difficult and costly to achieve.
 However, It may not make sense to have everyone use Neo4j across a microservice architecture.
-There are domains that are just not that complex and really would benefit from a relational database model.
-Also, a majority of developers understand and already have experience with a RDBMS.
+Some domains are just not that complex and really would benefit from a relational database model.
+Also, a majority of developers understand and already have experience with an RDBMS.

-A database like Neo4j really shines when you have a small team of data scientists who are able to work with service developers to performantly operationalize some of the more complex queries.
-Thewse are the kinds of queries that would be extremely costly if implemented on top of a more traditional data store.
+A database like Neo4j shines when you have a small team of data scientists who can work with service developers to performantly operationalize some of the more complex queries.
+These are the kinds of queries that would be extremely costly if implemented on top of a more traditional data store.

-Now that we've walked through how this social network operates as a distributed system, let's condense down what we've learned into a set of conventions and best practices.
+Now that we've walked through how this social network operates as a distributed system let's condense down what we've learned into a set of conventions and best practices.

 ## Conventional Best Practices

 One of the main problems I see today when describing components of a microservice architecture is a general ambiguity in the roles of separate services.
-For this reason, this example will describe a set of conventions for the roles of separate services.
+For this reason, this example will illustrate a set of conventions for different services.

 ### Domain Services